-Are you frustrated and wondering how to remove cloudiness from your glass top stove?
+Are you frustrated and wondering how to remove cloudiness from your ceramic glass top stove?
 I was too and I’m here to tell you that it’s possible to shine that black glass top surface again without using expensive cleaners or specialized tools.

-We bought a brand new stove with a black glass top a few months ago.
+We bought a brand new stove with a black ceramic glass top a few months ago.
 I was so excited that I wouldn’t have to clean any stove drip pans or burner rings ever again.
 It was so shiny and new!

-Then we used it a few times and, even though I was diligent about wiping it down after every single use, a haze was left on the glass stop stove surface that just wouldn’t come off, no matter how hard I scrubbed.
+Then we used it a few times and, even though I was diligent about wiping it down after every single use, a haze was left on the ceramic glass stop stove surface that just wouldn’t come off, no matter how hard I scrubbed.

 So I went down the Google rabbit hole and learned how to remove cloudiness from a glass top stove.
 Through research, trial and error I learned that there are only 3 things you need to get that white film off your glass top stove – dawn, baking soda and a citric acid solution!